jvaug/jvaug.github.io/_posts/2021-02-11-Bernie-Data-Exercise.md

 **Occupation**

 The high cardinality of this data made it hard to work with; often the case with user input fields.
 With more time, I'd try to build subcategories by industry.
 The most readily apparent takeaway here is ~20% of Bernie's donations during this period came from those who identified themselves as 'Not Employed'.
 You could interpret this as Bernie's message and platform appealing more to those not currently working but 'Not Employed' is likely just the largest category of people above the voting age.
-My assumption is that while those Unemployed not by their own choice are counted here, Retirees are also likely to fall into this category.
+My assumption is that while those Unemployed not by their own choice are counted here, retirees are also likely to fall into this category.

 **Employer**